GovTechSG/ship-hats-overview/manage-users.md

    **Approved By**|Indicated the name of the SA or PA who approved the user.
    **Removed Date**| Indicates the date when the user was removed.
    **Removed By**|Indicates the name of the SA or PA who removed the user.
-   **Removal Reason**|Indicates the reason for removal of a user as entered by the SA or PA
+   **Removal Reason**|Indicates the reason for removal of a user as entered by the SA or PA.

 ## [Manage Access](#manage-access)